Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Introduction

 \begin{maintheorem} Let~$\phi$ be a $\RR$-covered and positively skewed Anosov flow on a closed, oriented~3-dimensional manifold.
 Then~$\phi$ admits an embedded positive Birkhoff section with only one boundary component, whose corresponding periodic orbit has orientable stable and unstable leaves.
 In particular, it gives an open book decomposition of~$M$, adapted to~$\phi$. \end{maintheorem}

 Take a periodic orbit~$\gamma$ bounding a Birkhoff section as in the theorem.
-Consider the Lebesgue measure~$\Leb_\gamma$ on~$\gamma$, invariant by the flow.
-Up to rescaling,~$\Leb_\gamma$ is a null-cohomologous invariant probability measure.
-Its linking number with any null-cohomologous invariant probability measure is positive, since~$\gamma$ is the positive boundary of a Birkhoff section.
-Hence one can apply the above discussion on~$\Leb_\gamma$.
+The invariant Lebesgue measure~$\Leb_\gamma$ on~$\gamma$ is a Reeb-like measure.
+Hence one can apply the above discussion on a rescaling of~$\Leb_\gamma$.

 \vline